NorthernMan54/homebridge-tasmota/README.md

 SetOption19 1
 ```

 * Please note that this setting will change the topics of your Tasmota device and a couple of other settings and will break existing integrations.
-Please see here (under setoption19)[https://tasmota.github.io/docs/Commands/#setoption19]
+Please see here [under setOption19](https://tasmota.github.io/docs/Commands/#setoption19).

 2. MQTT Topic Configuration